Hresk

 Hresk (Грэск; Греск; Hresk) is an agrotown in Slutsk District, Minsk Region, Belarus.
-It serves as the administrative center of Hresk selsoviet.
+It is the administrative center of Hretski rural council.

 History

 Within the Grand Duchy of Lithuania, Hresk was part of the Principality of Slutsk, itself a part of Nowogródek Voivodeship.
 In 1793, Hresk was acquired by the Russian Empire in the course of the Second Partition of Poland.
 It became a part of the Slutsky Uyezd of Minsk Governorate.

 During World War II, Hresk was under German occupation from 27 June 1941 until 1 July 1944.